l0f3n/Madoka/Design.md

 ## Functions

 ```
-; A function taking an int and a real as arguments and returing an int and a
+; A function taking an int and a real as arguments and returing an int
-; real
 function main(a: int, b: real) -> int
 {
-    return a*b ; Return multiple values
+    return a*b
 }

 result := main(1, 2) ; Function call

-; A function with no arguments or a return value
+; A function with no arguments and no return value
 function main()
 {